What is Veterans’ MATES?

 The program aims to support veterans and their families to manage their health.
 Administrative claims data are used to identify DVA clients who are at risk of medicine related problems and the health providers who treat them.
 Veterans’ MATES uses this information to provide educational material that is tailored to DVA client’s specific health care needs.
 Veterans’ MATES also provide direct patient-based feedback to treating doctors regarding medicines and health services that have been provided to their DVA client patients.
 This information is tailored to an individual doctor's practice.
-The General Practitioner (GP) login facility on this website allows registered general practitioners to obtain their practice specific information.

 Supporting educational material is also sent to community pharmacies, accredited pharmacists and other health professionals providing care for DVA clients.
 A team of clinical experts contribute to the development of the health and medicine information.

 Each year Veterans’ MATES focuses on four topics and utilises DVA’s administrative claims data to pinpoint members of the veteran community who would benefit.
 The program has focused on increasing use of under-used medicines, reducing adverse medicine events, reducing use of unnecessary medicines and improving the utilisation of health services.
 A range of health conditions and medicines have been covered including pain, diabetes, insomnia, depression, falls, osteoporosis and wound care.